couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

   version, returns the latest version of the key.

-SDKs should provide a Keyring implementation that gets keys from the platform’s native key store, if applicable.
+SDKs should provide a Keyring implementation that gets keys from the platform's native key store, if applicable.
 For example, the Java SDK has a KeyStoreKeyring that gets keys from a Java KeyStore supplied by the developer.

 ### EncryptionResult

 Mutable value object.
 The encrypted form of a message.
-It’s a wrapper around a Map&lt;String, Object&gt; that corresponds directly to the JSON format of an encrypted value.
+It's a wrapper around a Map&lt;String, Object&gt; that corresponds directly to the JSON format of an encrypted value.